-The Duchess of Cambridge attended the launch of the ‘Taking Action on Addiction’ campaign by her patronage Forward Trust at BAFTA headquarters in Piccadilly.
+The Duchess of Cambridge attended the launch of the ‘Taking Action on Addiction’ campaign through her patronage of Forward Trust at BAFTA headquarters in Piccadilly.
 Action on Addiction was one of Catherine’s earliest patronages that merged with the Forward Trust last year and The Duchess of Cambridge became the patron of The Forward Trust in June this year.

-‘Taking Action on Addiction’ is a long-term campaign that will work to improve awareness and understanding of addiction, its causes, and scale in society, to enable more people to ask for and receive help.
-The launch of the campaign coincides with Addiction Awareness Week, running from 18-24 October, which aims to provide a platform to highlight the challenges of addiction, to engage with people and families affected, and to raise public awareness.
+‘Taking Action on Addiction’ is a long-term campaign that will work to improve awareness and understanding of addiction, its causes, and its scale in society, to enable more people to ask for and receive help.
+The launch of the campaign coincides with Addiction Awareness Week, running from 18-24 October, which aims to provide a platform to highlight the challenges of addiction, engage with people and families affected, and raise public awareness.

-A decade ago, when the Duchess chose addiction as one of the focus of her public role, it was a taboo topic for a new royal.
-But over the decade, Catherine has worked to bring the issue to the limelight, linked it to her mental health projects, visited various events.
+A decade ago, when the Duchess chose addiction as one of the focuses of her public role, it was a taboo topic for a new royal.
+But over the decade, Catherine has worked to bring the issue to the limelight, linked it to her mental health projects, and visited various events.
 I still remember her 2013 speech in which she passionately spoke about the impacts of addictions on families and society as a whole.

 “Those who are addicted are not the only victims.
 I have been struck by the profound and deeply damaging impact it has on the children of affected parents” – The Duchess of Cambridge in 2013 at Action on Addiction

 The Duchess of Cambridge was joined by the UK’s TV Presenter duo, Ant and Dec.
 Ant shared his own journey and how he recovered from addiction.
 Talking about it Ant told Catherine, “By the time I asked for help, it was bad, but as soon as you opened up to people, problems have got to disappear.
 It gets better and help is there.”